 If there’s no (or no adequate) discussion forum already existing, create a Slack channel.
 Here, you and your classmates can take part in informal discussions where you:

 - Share relevant content

 - Contribute to stress management or wellbeing tips

-- Share some trivia or exchange pics of your pets for a laugh or an energy boost
+- Share some virtual trivia ideas or exchange pics of your pets for a laugh or an energy boost

 - Simply ask if anyone caught the latest blockbuster

 AND don’t worry if you’re generally an introvert.
 In fact, introverts excel within the digital world.
 You are already an expert at watching, listening, and processing.
 Your contributions shine through with quality not quantity.

 #4 Make the First Move- Contact People You’d Like to get to Know Better

 I know it may feel like it, but this isn’t dating.
 Your world won’t be crushed if s/he rejects your advances to connect.
 Someone has to make the first move.
 If you want to leverage your online exec ed experience and grow your network, you’re going to need to put yourself out there.